blanconeon/Exercises-Folder/README.md

 # JS Exercises repo!

-### Trying to track my prgress and be accountable for my learning o GitHub!
+### tracking my progress and being accountable for my learning on GitHub.